 Megan Quitkin is Director of International and New York Programs at the Harman Family Foundation.
-In this role she will facilitate education and empowerment opportunities for New York City’s most disenfranchised populations and lead the Foundation’s new human rights and gender equity work in developing nations.
+In this role she facilitates education and empowerment opportunities for New York City’s most disenfranchised populations and leads the Foundation’s new human rights and gender equity work in developing nations.
 Prior to joining the Foundation, Ms. Quitkin was the Senior Vice-President of the Howard G. Buffett Foundation where she directed initiatives to improve agriculture and food security in sub-Saharan Africa.
 She also served as the Program and Publications Manager at the Global Business Coalition on HIV/AIDS, Tuberculosis and Malaria , a Program Officer at the Prospect Hill Foundation, and has consulted on a variety of development projects for the Nike Foundation, McKinsey & Company, and Planned Parenthood.
 As a journalist, she has covered topics including gender based violence, infectious disease, and human trafficking.
 She holds a BA from Princeton University and an MPH from Columbia University.

 Nancy Swartz is Grants and Operations Manager for the Harman Family Foundation (where she has worked for the last decade) and Managing Editor of the Catalogue for Philanthropy: Greater Washington.
 Swartz began her career as Associate Producer for Special Projects and Producer at The Good Day Show at the ABC affiliate, WCVB-TV, Channel 5 in Boston from 1980 – 1986.
 As General Manager for Century III Teleproductions Digital Images Division (1986 – 1990), she managed a staff of full time and freelance broadcast designers.
 A partner with Katz & Company from 1990 – 1995, she worked with CBS-Inc. to customize all CBS affiliate television stations graphics and music.
 At LoConte Goldman Design, a broadcast design firm in Boston, she was Business Manager from 1995 – 2001.
 A graduate of Mass Communication from the University of Massachusetts, Amherst, Swartz has been a board member of the Needham Education Foundation; the Needham Friends of Music; and the Catalogue for Philanthropy, as well as a longstanding volunteer in her community.